 If you want to draw in a new audience, your music needs to be available through whichever venues are the “go-to” for your genre.
 There are three primary formats to consider: physical copies (cds, usb drives of your music, or vinyl which has recently seen a comeback) for live shows or through a store on your site, digital copies (i.e. iTunes or Amazon), or streaming (Spotify).
 Think about where you’re most likely to sell music and make sure it’s available in that form.

 And of course, that being said, in order to sell music, it needs to be recorded (obviously) and you then need to find a way to distribute it online.
 Bandcamp is a great standalone option that you can embed on your site and CDBaby or Tunecore are a couple more online distributors that you should definitely check out.
-You can also always sell direct through your website as well using gum road (if selling digital copies) or even something as simple as a paypal button (for digital or physical copies).
+You can also always sell directly through your website as well using gum road (if selling digital copies) or even something as simple as a Paypal button (for digital or physical copies).
 More recently though, a lot of artists have been selling their CDs on their website by using software like FastSpring (visit site here to learn more), for example.
 With payment processing software like that, artists can ensure their customers enjoy secured credit card transactions in multiple different languages and currencies, allowing their international fans to access their music too.

 If you’re looking for more information on putting an album together, we have a book available at Teen Jazz called “The Album Checklist.”
 It’s a guide and workbook that helps you with the planning, songwriting, recording, and release stages of creating an album and it’s incredibly affordable – it’s currently $2.99 for the ebook or $4.99 for the audiobook and ebook bundle.
 You can get it at adviceformusicians.com as well as our free ebook with tons of music advice.